-The wall hanging organizer is the most popular item on my Etsy store.
+The wall hanging organizer was one of the most popular items on my Etsy store when it was online.

 Over time I’ve had customers tell me they use them for a variety of things.
 One ordered it to use as a baby shower guest book & another used it to hang up at work to display all of her postcards from her travels.

 You may find once you start making these organizers, you want to make more.
 Here are some ideas of what else to use them for.

 - Weekly Menu display